 This intense pressure is affecting some of the largest clinical laboratory networks in the world.
 One recent layoff affected 200 laboratory workers,2 and this is not an isolated incident.3 With consolidation in healthcare efforts underway, many labs are wondering what impact this trend will have on the larger diagnostic landscape.

 Staring in the face of these multi-year, highly complex consolidations, how can success be guaranteed when staff is already stretched thin?

 Watch Jeff Myers outline how to properly execute your plan.

 What if the real challenge is not the obvious one

-While most attention is targeting what impact industry consolidation has on the larger diagnostic landscape, looking ahead reveals another troubling trend.
+While most attention is targeting what impact consolidation in healthcare has on the larger diagnostic landscape, looking ahead reveals another troubling trend.
 Yes, an unknown number of labs are predicted to close, and many more will potentially be consolidated…but what about the ones that survive?
 They will still be forced to focus on additional cost efficiencies, particularly in terms of reducing equipment costs and the numbers of reagent vendors.
-The growing pressure of industry-wide consolidation may only be the first obstacle.
+The growing pressure of consolidation in healthcare may only be the first obstacle.
 Will a lack of in-house consolidation present a more significant challenge?

 The need for laboratory standardization

 From equipment, reagents, supplies and suppliers, to test menus and test utilization, variety is one area where labs have an abundance.
 However, this comes at a price.
 Variations in test ordering patterns can add unnecessary costs to the health system, potentially leading to delays in care, extended hospital stays, or unplanned readmissions.4 Eliminating obsolete tests, tests with little or no diagnostic value, as well as those requiring high-dollar send-outs are attractive propositions.
 Order set evaluations and evidence-based algorithms can help monitor inappropriate test usage and the related consequences.
 More immediate opportunities also exist via the streamlining of assay menus.